xiix0/scam/README.md

-Day of inquiry.
-You will be subpoenaed.
+You are a fluke of the universe; you have no right to be here.